How does a coin appraisal work, what kind of appraisal do I need, and what happens if I decide to sell?

 - A wholesale (cash) value

-- Or a liquidation value
+- A liquidation value

-Many of the most well-known coins are also the most commonly faked.
+We start by sorting into logical lots and verifying authenticity.
+Unfortunately, many of the most well-known coins are also the most commonly faked.
 We regularly see items that were purchased in good faith years ago that turn out not to be what they appear.
 That’s why proper identification is critical before anything else.

+Condition plays a major role in value.
 Coins are graded on a scale from 1 to 70, and small differences can mean large changes in price.
-A coin that appears “nice” to the untrained eye may be worth far less than expected if it has been cleaned, damaged, or altered.
+A coin that appears “nice” to the untrained eye may not be worth as much as expected if it has been cleaned, damaged, or altered.

-Step 3: Valuation
+Step 4: Valuation

 Once we know what it is and what condition it’s in, we determine value.

-This is where expectations don’t always match reality.
-Some coins that seem rare are actually quite common in higher grades.
+Coins that seem rare may actually be quite common in higher grades.
 On the other hand, certain coins become valuable because collectors need them to complete a set.

 Value is driven by demand, not just rarity.
+And rarity is not driven by age.

 What Happens Next